-We are working to foster greater understanding between youth and support English language growth for Syrian students.
+Our Youth Program fosters greater understanding between youth, and supports English language growth for impacted high school students.

-Tutors are expected to meet with thier student for an hour each week.
-This can be split into two half hour sessions.
+Peer tutors are expected to meet with their assigned student for an hour each week.
+This can also be split into two half hour sessions.

 Do tutors need to know Arabic?

 No. Most impacted and selected students already have some English-speaking abilities.